jackhale98/TDT/docs/feature.md

 | **Internal** (holes, slots, pockets) | `true` | Smallest size (`nominal - minus_tol`) | Largest size (`nominal + plus_tol`) |
 | **External** (shafts, bosses) | `false` | Largest size (`nominal + plus_tol`) | Smallest size (`nominal - minus_tol`) |

-This is critical for mate calculations - when validating mates, PDT uses the `internal` flag to auto-detect which feature is the hole and which is the shaft.
+This is critical for mate calculations - when validating mates, TDT uses the `internal` flag to auto-detect which feature is the hole and which is the shaft.

 ### GdtControl Object